pharbst/How-to-OpenVPN/README.md

 1. `ifconfig-pool-persist ipp.txt`: This line specifies a file (ipp.txt) where persistent IP address assignments for clients will be stored.

+1. `client-config-dir /etc/openvpn/server/ccd` : This line sets the directory to save client configurations.

+1. `client-to-client`: This line allows communication between connected clients in the VPN.
+By default, OpenVPN does not allow clients to communicate with each other.

+1. `duplicate-cn` : This line allows clients to log in with multiple devices at the same time.

 1. `push "redirect-gateway def1"`: This line pushes a route to the client that redirects all of its traffic through the VPN server.

 1. `push "dhcp-option DNS 8.8.8.8"` and `push "dhcp-option DNS 8.8.4.4"`: These lines push DNS (Domain Name System) configuration options to the clients.
 In this case, it sets the DNS servers to Google's public DNS servers (8.8.8.8 and 8.8.4.4).

 1. `push "route 192.168.178.0 255.255.255.0"`: This line pushes a specific route to the VPN clients, allowing them to access resources in the 192.168.178.0/24 network by routing the traffic through the OpenVPN server.
 It enables visibility and connectivity between the VPN network (192.168.180.0/24) and the local network (192.168.178.0/24).

-1. `client-to-client`: This line allows communication between connected clients in the VPN.
-By default, OpenVPN does not allow clients to communicate with each other.

 1. `keepalive 10 120`: This line sets the keepalive parameters for the VPN connection.
 It specifies that a keepalive packet should be sent every 10 seconds, and if no response is received within 120 seconds, the connection will be considered lost.

-1. `comp-lzo`: This line enables compression of the VPN traffic using LZO compression algorithm.
-It helps in reducing the size of data transmitted over the VPN.

 1. `cipher AES-256-CBC` : This line enables encryption for the actual user data (data channel).
    - `AES-128-CBC` : AES with a 128-bit key in CBC (Cipher Block Chaining) mode.